AlexandreBessard/practice/practice/src/patternsForCodingInterviews/topKElements/README.md

 Heap: is like a Binarytree

+Problem that asks to find the top/smaller/frequent 'k' elements use this pattern.

 MaxHeap: Every parent is greater than or equal to its children
 MinHeap: Every parent is less than or equal to its children